AusOcean Rig Overiew

 - Raspberry Pi Zero based camera (choice of underwater or surface)

 Other sensors may be added upon request, subject to operating within the rig's power budget.
 AusOcean is continually adding support for new sensors.

 Management and Operations

 In addition to having the onboard capabilities described above, rigs are connected to the Internet, and therefore form part of the so-called Internet of Things (IoT).
 By virtue of being connected, rigs are remotely manageable via AusOcean's NetReceiver cloud service.
 Note however that the rig's mission-critical functions are not dependent on network connectivity.

 The rig's mooring line is connected to two anchor points on the seafloor.
 The preferred anchoring method utilises screw piles shackled to nylon mooring line without the use of chain.

 The mooring line has 3 rings which are permanently attached (shown below).
 Two rings (R1, R2) are shackled to eye bolts at each end of the centre bar.
 A third ring (R3) in the middle is attached to the centre weight (CW).
 This system permits the rig to travel along the mooring line to absorb wave energy, while maintaining orientation and accommodating changes in depth.

 The following diagrams show the horizontal and vertical movement of the rig respectively.
 For simplicity the extra mooring line that has been absorbed by the centre weight is not shown.

-AusOcean has deployed a rig at Windara Reef in the semi-protected waters of Gulf St Vincent, South Australia since January 2018.
-While this rig has been brought ashore for periods of time (for testing, etc.), it has logged multiple deployments of several months at sea at one time.
-During this time the Rig also survived the winter storm season, experiencing 3-metre seas.
+AusOcean first deployed a rig at Windara Reef on the western side of Gulf St Vincent, South Australia in January 2018.
+While this rig has been brought ashore from time to time (for testing, upgrades, etc.), it has logged multiple deployments stretching over several months at sea.
+This Rig has also survived two winter storm seasons, experiencing 3-metre seas.
 Although individual components have failed (and since been improved), the overall design and construction has proven to be seaworthy.